 There are several ferry and speedboat companies that connect Tabarca with Santa Pola and Alicante, although if you want to live a much more personal and authentic experience, renting a sailboat for you and your loved ones will allow you, among other things, to enjoy nautical activities such as snorkeling or paddle surfing on the Tabarca Marine Nature Reserve.
 Declared in 1986, it was the first of its kind in Spain.

-Don’t miss my article on what to see and do in Tabarca to learn more.
+Don’t miss the article on what to see and do in Tabarca to learn more.

 3. Birdwatching in the Salinas de Santa Pola Natural Park.